Connect to the master node using SSH

 Choose Open and then Yes to dismiss the PuTTY security alert.

-Important When logging into the master node, type
+When logging into the primary node, type

 hadoop